-- Usually, Beam runs are Wednesday to Tuesday.
+- Test Beams start on Wednesday and end on Tuesday.
 This allows users to arrive on Monday, get required training on Tuesday and get inspected on Wednesday.
 Exceptions can be made.

 - The first day of your beam requested time is usually devoted to installing and obtaining Operational Readiness Clearance (ORC.)
 Due to the ORC process, beam can NOT be guaranteed for the same day and extensions will not be made.
 Please make your request appropriately.